imazen/keyhub/spec/roadmap.md

 #Stage 2: License validation

-Scenario: libraries will be able to automatically validate licenses through the KeyHub REST service.
-KeyHub wil automatically track registered domains.
+Scenario: Vendors will be able to generate (encrypted) private keys and export/view the public key xml.
+Libraries will be able to request licenses from KeyHub (see Validation.md) and validate them.
+KeyHub will store the domain licenses it generates for future requests.

 * REST service license validation and encrypted licenses response.

-* Add private key bytes to SKU.

 * Issue #11: Domains will be automatically added upon license validation.
 Allow a way to delete unused domains.
 Do we actually need a way to add or edit a domain?
+Answer: yes, but manual domain creation/deletion can be stage 3.

 * Implement business rule to manage max allowed domains per license.

 * Allow vendors to manage the SKU private Key Bytes.

-#Stage 3: Extending usability
+#Stage 3: Adding download links, Extending usability

 Scenario: KeyHub supports the more advanced users supporting additional accounts and smoother transaction handling

+* Keyhub displays secured download links for each licensed product - can be provided via XML feed to KeyHub or through the DB.

 * Allow way to create a new application key when previous is compromised.

+* Allow manual (permanent) license generation for 'offline ode'

 * Finalize creation and management of user accounts.